 - When giving treats, stick to healthy options such as fruits and vegetables suitable for dogs.

 - Give raw bones to entertain your dog while satisfying their desire for treats without gaining many extra calories.

 Safe Handling Tips

-To ensure your own safety when feeding raw, use the same safe handling practices you would use when preparing your own raw meats: exercise basic hygiene, wash your hands and sanitize surfaces after use.
+To ensure your safety when feeding raw, use the same safe handling practices you would use when preparing your pup's raw meats: exercise basic hygiene, wash your hands, and sanitize surfaces after use.

 - Keep raw food in the freezer, and thaw in the refrigerator as needed.

 - Store separate from food for human consumption.

 - Measure your dog's meal portions based on our raw feeding calculator.
 Thaw a Cali Raw bag in your refrigerator 12-24 hours before raw feeding.